thephez/original-evolution-whitepaper/README.md

 new increased storage obligations, they can lower their costs by bypassing checks and not
 providing services and storage that will cost them additional bandwidth, disk and CPU/Memory,
 which results in less throughput, durability and availability for the Dash Network which translates
-to a less secure and less available service for Clients ­ it is fundamental to the long term
+to a less secure and less available service for Clients - it is fundamental to the long term
 economic viability of Dash as a decentralized cryptocurrency, and to date there has been no
 deterministic solution, i.e. bypassable with enough effort (even though there has been no
-indication that any nodes have been modified to bypass existing non­deterministic PoSe).
+indication that any nodes have been modified to bypass existing non-deterministic PoSe).
 1. Tally the total number of State Transitions in blocks within the current Masternode
 payment cycle (e.g. 2 weeks)
 2. Divide this number by the average number of active Masternode Accounts within the